SherG/perpetual-elm/exampleSite/content/services/sba-loans.md

 An SBA loan is a business loan insured by the U.S. government.
 There are a variety of SBA loan types available, each designed for a specific purpose.

-Funds received through SBA loans can be operating capital and long-term fixed assets.
+Funds received through SBA loans can be used for operating capital, fixed assets, and [equipment purchases](/services/equipment-leasing/).
 Some SBA loans have restrictions on use.

 * The average 7(a) loan amount in 2018 was approximately $425,500 according to SBA data
 * The maximum loan amount is $5.5 million